NaitMalekYoussef/choice/README.md

 # choice
-Choice is a JQuery plugin that can help you have a nice buttons or images for data in wich you want to select from
+Choice is a JQuery plugin that can help you have a nice buttons or images for select process
 ![Alt text](https://raw.githubusercontent.com/NaitMalekYoussef/choice/master/screen.jpg)